corda/corda/docs/source/serialization.rst

 This separation of serialization schemes into different contexts allows us to use the most suitable framework for that context rather than attempting to force a one size fits all approach.
 Where ``Kryo`` is more suited to the serialization of a programs stack frames, being more flexible than our AMQP framework in what it can construct and serialize, that flexibility makes it exceptionally difficult to make secure.
-Conversly our AMQP framework allows us to concentrate on a robust a secure framework that can be reasoned about thus made safer with far fewer unforeseen security holes.
+Conversely our AMQP framework allows us to concentrate on a robust a secure framework that can be reasoned about thus made safer with far fewer unforeseen security holes.